Google Pixel vs iPhone Unique Features — 2024/2025

 - Airdrop.
 It has been out for ages, and there’s no equivalent on Android that makes it quite as easy as on the iPhone.

-- Continuity camera/microphone.
+- Continuity.
 Sharing the microphone and video (continuity) between the phone and desktop computer is neat, but a major caveat is that it sometimes stops working and is weirdly hard to fix.
+Since 2024 there’s also “Mirroring” which lets you completely use your iPhone from a Mac.

 - Easier to access customer support — if you have an Apple Store nearby, and they’re all over the world in major cities.
 The Google Pixel return process (mine had a fault) was a bit annoying, as I didn’t have the option of going to a store.

-- Video out via USB-C: The iPhone has been able to do video out for a while.
+- Video out via USB-C (or Lightning in the past): The iPhone has been able to do video out for a while.
 The Pixel needs you to have a separate device, a Chromecast, or a display that supports it (many TVs do).

 - HomeKey— Apple’s HomeKit has a pretty unique feature where you can swipe your phone as a key.
 It doesn’t rely on wifi.
 Android has no equivalent to this.

-- OpenAI integration (coming soon, iPhone 16) — Apple has a partnership with OpenAI, the company behind ChatGPT, which will focus on integrating ChatGPT within the Apple ecosystem.
-Most people prefer ChatGPT to Google’s features, so this is a nice addition.
+- OpenAI integration (coming soon, iPhone 16, via Apple Intelligence) — Apple has a partnership with OpenAI, the company behind ChatGPT, which will focus on integrating ChatGPT within the Apple ecosystem.
+Most people prefer ChatGPT to Google Gemini features, so this is a nice addition.

 - Apple Maps.
 This is a surprising one, as it used to be terrible.
 But Apple Maps is much better for freeway navigation than Google Maps in my city (in Australia).
 It tells me the specific lane to be in and gives me lots of advanced warning.
 I frequently miss exits with Google Maps.
 Apple Maps is at least worth checking out wherever you live — don’t write it off.

-Features that are similar between the two (or less important to me)
+Features that are similar between the two (or less important to most)

 - AI features — Google has Gemini Advanced (Pixel 9 onward) for asking questions, performing photo editing, and creating images.
-The iPhone 16 will have Apple Intelligence for questions to Siri, text and image generation, image editing, and more.
-You can get Apple Intelligence in beta (not all features are available), and need an iPhone 15 Pro at least.
+The iPhone 16 has Apple Intelligence for questions to Siri, text and image generation, image editing, and more — features rolling out gradually.
+You can get Apple Intelligence on older phones, but need an iPhone 15 Pro at least (so… not that old!)

 - Photography is excellent on both phones.
 Sometimes photos from one look better than the other in various situations… but whatever, it’s splitting hairs.